bee-san/branadonskerritt.github.io/_posts/2017-12-05-An-Introduction-To-Combinatronics.md

 A more fun and useful problem.
 Apple's default password settings are one character has to be upper case, there has to be numbers and it has to be at least 7 characters long.

-That means there is 26 * 2 possibilities for any given character in the password, so 52 possible outcomes and then add 10 as it could be a digit, 52^7 = 1028071702528
+That means there is 26 * 2 possibilities for any given character in the password, so 52 possible outcomes and then add 10 as it could be a digit, 62^7 = 3521614606208

 But we can guess some things.
 Firstly, the typical user will have a capital letter at the start of their password and most often they will only use lowercase after that.
 The lowercase charecters will consist of {a..b or 0..9} as it has to include a number somewhere.

 {A..B}xxxxxx

-So that's 26 + 10 = 36, therefore the password is now 26^1 * 36^6 = 56596340736.
+So that's 26 + 10 = 36, therefore the password is now 26^1 * 36^6 = 56596340736 since the first charecter is an uppercase letter.

 Buttt we can guess more information.
 The user's password will start with a capital letter, contain only lower-case letters in it and end with a number.
-Do you have a password like this?
-Well, after this you might want to change it...
+Do you have a password like this?Well, after this you might want to change it...

 So, the format is: